ThanetPi/pyTecanEx/README.md

 ### Operating OS:

-Windows or Mac.
+        Windows or Mac

 This program has been tested on Windows, Mac x86, and Mac M1 computers without problems.

 ### Required container:
     Anaconda or Miniconda